The Distribution of Metallicities in the Local Galactic Interstellar Medium: DERIVATION OF RELATIVE ISM METALLICITIES

 Clearly, there are significant differences in the depletion properties of the various gas components seen toward HD~62542 and HD~73882.
 At the velocity of the dominant absorption component in each direction, the apparent column density profile of O~{\sc i} is greatly enhanced compared to those of the more refractory species.
 This indicates that a much larger value of $F_*$ is needed to characterize the absorption.
 Indeed, \citet{w20} find a value of $F_*\approx1.5$ for the main component toward HD~62542.
 This is similar to the value we obtain for this sight line ($F_*\approx1.4$) from our linear fit that excludes the most refractory elements.

 The velocity distributions of the more refractory species toward HD~62542 and HD~73882 are much broader (and show additional peaks) compared to the relatively narrow O~{\sc i} profiles.
-The enhanced column densities of refractory elements indicate that much lower values of $F_*$ are required for these additional components \citep[see also][]{w20}.
-However, the gas-phase abundances of Ni~{\sc ii} and Ti~{\sc ii} are enhanced (relative to Mg~{\sc ii}) even at the velocity of the dominant absorption component.
+The enhanced column densities of refractory elements indicate that much lower values of $F_*$ are required for these additional components. (\citet{w20} find that a value of $F_*\approx0.3$ characterizes the ``other'' components toward HD~62542.)
+However, the gas-phase abundances of Ni~{\sc ii} and Ti~{\sc ii} are enhanced (relative to Mg~{\sc ii}) even at the velocities of the dominant absorption components toward HD~62542 and HD~73882.
 No single value of $F_*$ can simultaneously account for the observed column densities of O~{\sc i}, Mg~{\sc ii}, Ni~{\sc ii}, and Ti~{\sc ii} in these strongly-depleted components.
-This could indicate that the depletion strength increases with depth into the cloud or that the different species have different volume distributions at a given velocity.
+This could indicate that the depletion strength increases with depth into the cloud and/or that the different species have different volume distributions at a given velocity.
 Regardless, the above demonstration shows that the problem of nonlinearity in plots of $y$ versus $x$ can sometimes apply to individual velocity components, and not just to lines of sight as a whole.